 Vallée De Mai Nature Reserve is one of the two Unesco World Heritage sites in Seychelles, home to the famous Coco de Mer, strictly protected by the Seychelles Government.
 The seeds produced by the Coco de Mer palms are the largest in the world.

-The circular route inside the nature reserve takes around two hours and feels like walking straight into the jungle, with occasional stairs.
-Along the way, you might spot black parrots, blue pigeons, black snails, lots of geckos or vanilla orchids.
+The nature reserve’s circular route takes around two hours and feels like walking straight into the jungle, with occasional stairs.
+Along the way, you might spot black parrots, blue pigeons, black snails, lots of geckos, or vanilla orchids.
 All paths are well marked with signs and explanations.
 Unfortunately, we didn’t get the chance to spot the black parrot as it is rare.

-Fond Ferdinand, the second nature reserve of Praslin Island, it was opened in 2013, and it is a great alternative to Vallée de Mai Nature Reserve.
+Fond Ferdinand, the second nature reserve of Praslin Island, was opened in 2013, and it is a great alternative to Vallée de Mai Nature Reserve.
 Not to mention cheaper.
-The reserve is entirely worth visiting, being six times larger than Vallée de Mai and easy to reach by bus or car.
-It is located near Anse Marie-Louise where you can spend the rest of the day after visiting Fond Ferdinand.
+The reserve is entirely worth visiting, six times larger than Vallée de Mai, and easy to reach by bus or car.
+It is located near Anse Marie-Louise, where you can spend the rest of the day after visiting Fond Ferdinand.

-There are only four tours daily (the last leaves at 1 pm) and a personal guide is always included.
+There are only four tours daily (the last leaves at 1 pm), and a personal guide is always included.
 You will learn more about the famous Coco de Mer, the black parrot or the dutch bird.
 The tour takes about two to three hours, and you’ll have to climb more than 600 steps.
-Getting to the top is quite challenging, but you will be rewarded with incredible views over Baie St. Anne and all the neighbouring islands.
+Getting to the top is quite challenging due to the heat and humidity, but you will be rewarded with incredible views over Baie St. Anne and all the neighboring islands.